SOPHia Physics

 RSS Physics World

-Our podcast guests are a physicist and a sculptor The post Quantum steampunk: we explore the art and science appeared first on Physics World.
+This podcast features Tim Prior and John Devaney of the National Physical Laboratory The post Quantum metrology at NPL: we explore the challenges and opportunities appeared first on Physics World.

 Meta